-On 9 December 2014, EU Member States adopted Directive 2014/107/EU on administrative cooperation in direct taxation (the "DAC2"), which provides for mandatory automatic exchange of financial information as foreseen in CRS.
-DAC2 amends the previous Directive on administrative cooperation in direct taxation, Directive 2011/16/EU and replaces the EC Council Directive 2003/48EC on the taxation of savings income (commonly referred to as the "Savings Directive").
-DAC2 has entered into force in all EU Member States (except for Austria) as of 1 January 2016.
-Austria has been nonetheless allowed to exchange information under DAC2 as of 1 January 2017 and, until then, is allowed to levy a withholding tax of 35% under the Savings Directive.
+On 9 December 2014, EU Member States adopted Directive 2014/107/EU on administrative cooperation in direct taxation ("DAC2"), which provides for mandatory automatic exchange of financial information between the EU Member States as foreseen in CRS.
+DAC2 amends the previous Directive on administrative cooperation in direct taxation, Directive 2011/16/EU.
+DAC2 requires EU member states to establish an automatic exchange of information effective as from 1 January 2016 (and in the case of Austria as from 1 January 2017).